Class: cCJCommandBarSystem

 The Toolbar Object Structure

 Below is an example of a toolbar (cCJToolbar) object.
 This is an expansion of the "find" toolbar branch of this object.
-The child objects are all subclasses of the cCJMenuItem class.
+The child objects are all sub-classes of the cCJMenuItem class.
 Note that the same menu items can be used interchangeably in toolbars and popup menus.

 Object oFindToolBar is a cCJToolbar